-n this section of the Global Classrooms website, you will find resources and tools that may help you in building a Global Classroom.
+In this section of the Global Classrooms website, you will find resources and tools that may help you build a Global Classroom.
 As Global Classrooms further develop, more resources and information will continue to be added for your reference.

 The Global Classrooms Approach builds on the seminal work that many University of Toronto faculty members have produced.
 We would like to especially thank Professor Teresa Kramarz for providing excellent resources for this website.

 If you are interested in running a Global Classroom, you can submit your idea through the Proposed Global Classroom form or contact email@example.com.
 If your GC requires funding to implement, please see the Funding tab for details.

 Thinking about taking the global classroom approach in your course?
 Start by identifying who your global partners might be.